Back

 Central nervous system disorders such as headache, dizziness,

 dizziness, loss of consciousness (in children and myoclonic seizures), as well as abdominal pain, nausea and vomiting.
-In addition, gastrointestinal bleeding, a violation of
+In addition, gastrointestinal bleeding, impaired

 renal function and impaired liver function.
 In addition, hypotension, respiratory depression and cyanosis may occur.
 In severe poisoning, metabolic acidosis may occur.